- Scientific name: Raja microocellata

 - Feeds on: Mostly fish but will also take worms and crustaceans.

 - Description: Short pointed snout and (unsurprisingly) small eyes with spiracles just behind.
 Colour can range from grey to green and brown with small dark dots and lighter lines crossing the body.
 Spines and spikes run down the central section of the body and tail, but these lie almost flat against the body.
-Tail is slightly shorter than the body and the underside is white.
+The tail is slightly shorter than the body and the underside is white.

-Small eyed ray grow to a maximum of 20lb, although this is the maximum size they reach and specimens of 10-12lb can be considered large, and a 5lb specimen is a good catch from the shore.
+Small eyed ray grow to a maximum of 20lb, although this is the maximum size they reach and specimens of 10 – 12lb can be considered large, and a 5lb specimen is a good catch from the shore.
 Small eyed ray will come into shallow water to feed, and prefer to hunt around sandy, muddy and light shingle seabeds, and have been known to come into estuaries.
 Small eyed rays feed on fish and to a lesser extent squid.
 They hunt as an ambush predator, burying themselves in the seabed and launching themselves at prey as it passes by.
 They will also opportunistically take other small marine creatures such as worms and crustaceans and also scavenge on dead fish.

 Methods and Techniques to Catch Small Eyed Ray